handshake-org/libhns/test/README.md

-c-ares Unit Test Suite
+hns Unit Test Suite
 ======================

-This directory holds unit tests for the c-ares library.
+This directory holds unit tests for the hns library.
 To build the tests:

- - Build the main c-ares library first, in the directory above this.
+ - Build the main hns library first, in the directory above this.
 To enable tests of internal functions, configure the library build to expose hidden symbols with `./configure --disable-symbol-hiding`.
  - Generate a `configure` file by running `autoreconf -iv` (which requires